-A partnership is a trading entity made up of a number of individual people known as "members".
-In insolvency there is no protection for the partnership's individual members as in a limited liability company.
-The individual partners or members are fully liable for the partnership debts if the partnership cannot meet them.
+A partnership is a trading entity made up of a number of individual "members".
+In insolvency there is no protection for each of the members of the partnernship, as in a limited liability company.
+Therefore, the individual partners are fully liable for the partnership debts if the partnership cannot meet them.

 Joint and Several Liability